chrisemunt/mg_web_js/README.md

 ## Starting the server

-An example, showing how to start the server to listen on a particular TCP port is shown in the /example/server.mjs module.
+An example, showing how to start the server to listen on a particular TCP port is given in the **/example/server.mjs** module.
 Using this module the server is started as follows:

      node server.mjs